Blue Notes, April 2015

 Although small, the range served the Dicks and members of Columbia’s chapter of ROTC from 1910 to 1960.
 Today, the wear on the old range shows.
 Were it not for the peeling plaster, pockmarked with bullet holes, one might think that the range was just another vaguely creepy passageway leading to a boiler room.

 The firing range closed in 1960 because a bigger and better one was built in the newly built Ferris Booth Hall (the student center that preceded Lerner) in the same year.
-The new range was shuttered when the administration gave the space to Barns & Noble.
+The new range was shuttered when the administration gave the space to Barnes & Noble.
 By then, there were few marksmen on campus, but plenty of naïve first-years willing to shell out for overpriced books.
 From guns to Guns, Germs, and Steel.
 So it goes.

 The firing range went out with a bang and, incidentally, a cloud of smoke.
 In 1983, after the administration banished the club, there were two mysterious fires in the basement of Ferris Booth Hall within the span of a week.
 Although fire fighters were unsure of the cause, they did not rule out arson.

 As the Spectator reported, “Tom Chalecki, a member of the Rifle Team, said there was ‘no relation at all between the fire and the team’s eviction.’”
 Another article stated that “Jim Martin, the fire marshal, labelled the fire ‘suspicious’ because ‘nobody was around when it was found.’”
 To further the conspiracy, all of the club’s live ammunition had been removed just the day prior.
-Now there are books instead of bullets, and Lerner’s basement Barns & Noble may be preferable to an outlet for a group of trigger-happy arsonists.
+Now there are books instead of bullets, and Lerner’s basement Barnes & Noble may be preferable to an outlet for a group of trigger-happy arsonists.